Aangen Creates Empowerment and Breaks the Cycle of Poverty

 Aangen is a not-for-profit social enterprise dedicated to providing sustainable, solution-based responses to social injustices locally

 and globally.
 We focus on breaking the cycle of poverty through innovative programs that address hunger and homelessness, create employment opportunities for marginalized people, help families in crisis and much more.
-We raise funds for our community service programs by selling farm products, and providing catering and cleaning services.
+We raise funds for our community service programs by selling nutritious meals, providing cleaning services, and partnering with agencies to create employment.

 Our vision to foster personal empowerment and nurture communities is embodied by our driving philosophy: One Love.
 One World.

 To see our Diversity Statement, our commitment to the BIPOC community click here.

 Small batch.
 From scratch.
 Made by humans.
 Food insecurity and food waste are two problems that can be solved with one solution.